postgrespro/jsquery/README.md

  * jsonb\_path\_value\_ops
  * jsonb\_value\_path\_ops

-In each of two GIN opclasses jsonb documents are decomposed into entries.
-Each entry is associated with particular value and it's path.
-Difference between opclasses is in the entry representation, comparison and usage for search optimization.
+In each GIN opclass jsonb documents are decomposed into entries.
+Each entry is associated with a particular value and its path.
+The difference between opclasses is in the entry representation, comparison and usage for search optimization.

-For example, jsonb document
+For example, the jsonb document
 `{"a": [{"b": "xyz", "c": true}, 10], "d": {"e": [7, false]}}` would be decomposed into following entries: